machinat/sociably/website/docs/embedded-webview.md

     - `expireAt` - `Date`, the time when authorization expires.
     - `data` - `any`, raw auth data from chat platform.

-The `connect` and `disconnect` events are emitted on server-side too when the status of a connection has changed.
+The `'connect'` and `'disconnect'` events are emitted on server-side too when the status of a connection has changed.

 ### Send Event to the Client